Barn Swallow Behavior

 The diet of the barn swallow can vary depending on the time of year and the location.
 In some areas, the barn swallow may mainly eat flying ants.
 In other areas, they may primarily eat dragonflies.
 No matter what they are eating, the barn swallow is an important part of the ecosystem!

-Barn Swallow Habitat
+B. Barn Swallow Habitat

 The barn swallow is a small songbird that is found in North America.
 These birds are typically found near open fields and meadows, as they enjoy flying and catching insects.
-Barn swallows typically build their nests on structures such as buildings or bridges.
-The nesting material is usually made up of mud, grass, and feathers.

 The barn swallow is an important bird species because they help to control the insect population.
 These birds are also a popular choice for birdwatchers, as they are relatively easy to spot and identify.

-Barn Swallow Mating Habits
+C. Barn Swallow Mating Behavior

-Barn Swallow Nesting Habits
+D. Barn Swallow Nesting Habits

 Every spring, North America is graced with the return of the barn swallow.
 These small birds with forked tails and rusty-red chests make their homes in open areas near sources of water.
 Barn swallows mate for life and return to the same nesting spot year after year.